arnesson/cordova-plugin-firebase/README.md

 Create a styles.xml and add the icons to the
 `<projectroot>/res/native/android/res/<drawable-DPI>` folders.

-The example below uses a png named "ic_silhouette.png" and sets a base theme.
+The example below uses a png named "ic_silhouette.png", the app Icon (@mipmap/icon) and sets a base theme.
-From version 21 notifications were changed, needing a seperate setting.
+From android version 21 (Lollipop) notifications were changed, needing a seperate setting.
-If you only target 21 and above, you don't need to setup both.
+If you only Lollipop and above, you don't need to setup both.
 Thankfully using the version dependant asset selections, we can make one build/apk supporting all target platforms.
 `<projectroot>/res/native/android/res/values/styles.xml`
 ```